csteinmetz1/auxCord/README.md

 * Allow users to choose whether to save playlists
 * Add CSS animations
 * Edit the logo homepage redirection to '/'
+* Improve CSS design for mobile
+* Add tags for SEO
+* Add logic to exclude data from playlists named 'auxCord'
+* Extend data collection to recieve more than 50 playlists
+* Extend data collection to reviece more than 50 tracks per playlist

 ### Won Best Cloud Based Hack at CUhackit 2018